Comparing The 10 Best Video CDN Providers for Live Streaming [2023]

 2. What does CDN stand for?

-CDN is short for content delivery network, which is a group of multiple servers distributed all over the world.
+CDN is short for content delivery network, which is a group of multiple servers in data centers geographically distributed all over the world.
 These servers cache content and deliver it to the users.
-As these content delivery network servers are geo-distributed, the users get content from the servers nearest to them, leading to faster load times.
+As these content delivery network servers are geo-distributed, the users get content from the operational servers nearest to them, leading to faster load times.

 3. What is CDN media?

 Like video content delivery networks, a media CDN is one that’s optimized for different types of media like audio, video, and images.
-It ensures that the content is optimally delivered to the users with minimal delay.
+It ensures that the content is optimally delivered to the users with minimal delay (less lag) and better reliability.

-4. Which CDN is best for video streaming?
+4. Which CDN services are best for video streaming?

 Here are the best content delivery networks for video streaming: